This section covers various kinds of books that I think are worth reading.

 - Metro 2033 [Wikipedia] by Dimitry Glukhovsky – a post-apocalyptic novel about people surviving a nuclear world war inside the Moscow metro.
 I really appreciated that there was a healthy mix of both action-packed passages and slower, more philosophical ones.
-Definitely worth the read (which, in my opinion, can’t be said about the other books in the series are not as good (in my opinion).
+Definitely worth the read (which, in my opinion, can’t be said about the other books in the series are, in my opinion, not as good.

 Surely You’re Joking, Mr. Feynman!
 [Wikipedia] by Ralph Leighton and Richard Feynman – an absolute must-read auto(sort-of)biography about the life of Richard Feynman.
 I honestly don’t understand how this many interesting things can happen in the life of a single person.